-It is pertinently notable that there are product based, geopolitical and other reasons for product boycotts.
+It is notable that there are product based, geopolitical and other reasons for product boycotts.
 Unethical business practices, harmful ingredients in products and a lack of transparency in production processes play vital roles in product boycotts many times.
 For instance, the Nestle boycott in the United States was due to unethical marketing practices.
 Undermining peace through aggressive acts, geopolitical conflicts and tensions between countries including wars and the violation of human rights are also crucial causes of product boycotts.
 Among others, many also boycott products due to environmental concerns involved with different products.
 But the failure of the government and the concerned authorities are more responsible for product boycotts.
 Along with the government’s failure to implement regulations, its geopolitical policies lead to product boycotts.
-India called to boycott Chinese products in response to border disputes between the two countries.
+India called to boycott Chinese products in 2020 in response to border disputes between the countries.

-Product boycotts may not be reasonable always.
+Product boycotts are not reasonable always.
 But it is desired that the reasons behind reasonable product boycotts be addressed in different countries.
-Companies need to ensure their commitment to consumers in providing products and ethical practices.
+Companies need to ensure their commitment to consumers in providing products and ethical business practices.
 But the role of the government is needed more.
 Implementing regulatory steps by the concerned authority is vital in many countries.
 Addressing the conflicts and disputes that lead to product boycotts is also desired through negotiations based steps.

 Amir M Sayem